 An artist at heart, Erin's earliest artistic endeavors were as a singer and guitarist.
 She followed this passion to Skidmore College where she double-majored in Music and Business.
 However, while there did venture into the art building for at least a few classes and found she had a pretty good knack for the visual arts.
 After college and a year in NYC in the ad world, she headed to Boston and put her marketing savvy to work for a few national start-ups.
 Very successful, but not satisfied, she left that world, married and started her family.
 As a mother of two young children, Erin filled her time with their activities and trying different forms of art until she began designing and selling handmade needlepoint canvases.

-It was several years later when her Aunt Gay gave her a series of four small works she had done; they didn't quite fit the wall space Erin had; she needed one more.
+It was several years later when her aunt, artist Gay Speirbhain, gave her a series of four small works she had done; they didn't quite fit the wall space Erin had; she needed one more.
 So she grabbed a canvas and created a fifth painting in a similar style, using a local village market as her subject.
 “I was surprised by that first painting,” says Erin, “and kind of on a lark, I thought people in town might buy cards of this first subject - Rosie’s Village Market," in Lovell, Maine where she lives.
-"I printed a batch and was really surprised when they sold out.
+"I had a bunch of them printed was really surprised when they sold out.
 My career as an artist launched from there.
 Now, paintbrush in hand, I just try to keep up!”
 Unabashed whimsy and the celebration of American life are the hallmarks of Erin's work.
-I have learned to embrace everything that surrounds me… and to express it all with a bit of propriety.”
+I have learned to embrace everything that surrounds me … and to express it all with a bit of propriety.”
 Erin's work, reminiscent of Grandma Moses and other prominent folk artists, is being embraced and collected widely in the art community.